fraczak/k/BIG_PICTURE.md

 1. Singleton product and singleton union types, `{ t label }` and `< t label >`, are equivalent as they have the same set of values (and the same projection function `.label`).
 That's why, we not allow singleton product nor singleton union types in the syntax of the language.
-The other benefit is that we will be able to use the same systax for values of both product and union types, interpretting every singleton product-like value, e.g., `{ a_value label }`, as a union type value (a variant).
+The other benefit is that we will be able to use the same syntax for writing out values of both product and union types, interpretting every singleton product-like value, e.g., `{ a_value label }`, as a union type value (a variant).
 2. The empty product type `{}` has a single value, called the _unit_ and also denoted by `{}`, which has no fields.
 3. The empty union type `<>` has no values.